 This is worth 10% of your project 2 grade.
 You should prepare a 2 minute video.
 You should give an overview of how you designed and built your robot and may want to give a description of the software architecture, the approach you used in the competition, and any additional information.
-You must email me a link to your video that is publically viewable 1 no later than Friday, May 1, 2016 at noon.
+You must email me a link to your video that is publically viewable 1 no later than Friday, Dec 8, 2017 at 5pm.
 Part of the final grades for the video presentation will be based on voting by the whole class.